 Popular nearby attractions: Athabasca Falls, hiking trails at Mt.
 Edith Cavell, hiking trails for Geraldine Lakes & Lookout

 Also, the smell of the pine trees never gets old.
-The sites are in the trees providing much-needed shade in summer and still provide a lot of privacy.
+The sites are in the trees providing much-needed shade in summer and still providing a lot of privacy.
 And if youβre nicely equipped, the drinking water provided at the campground is all you need.

 Honeymoon Lake Campground

-Operating dates: May 18 to September 19
+Operating dates: May 15 – September 9, 2024

 Amenities: outhouse, shelter, drinking water

-Fees: 26 CAD per night per campsite
+Fees: 35 CAD per night per campsite (including a fire pit)

-Number of sites: 35
+Number of sites: 34

 Popular nearby attractions: Honeymoon Lake, Sunwapta Falls

 Yes, it’s as romantic as the name suggests.
 Just look at the pictures.
 Campground nestled in the forest, by the lake, and with a view of the mountains.
-Even though thereβs no beach, the rocky shore provides a nice launch for a kayak, canoe or stand up paddleboard.
+Even though thereβs no beach, the rocky shore provides a nice launch for a kayak, canoe or stand-up paddleboard.
 And if you just want to relax, take advantage of the bench, bring a picnic and enjoy the view.

-Jonas Creek Campground
+Jonas Campground

-Operating dates: June 15 to September 5
+Operating dates: June 5 – September 9, 2024

 Amenities: outhouse, shelter, drinking water

-Fees: 26 CAD per night per campsite
+Fees: 35 CAD per night per campsite (including a fire pit)

 Number of sites: 25